bspaans/chess_engine/README.md

 * Attacking a checking knight never occurs to the engine
 * Sometimes the white king will try to move onto a square controlled by the black king alone.
+* Missing draw by repetition
+* Missing draw by 50 move rule
+* Missing draw by stalemate